OmniOpsLLC/omniopsllc.github.io/docs/index.markdown

 layout: home
 ---

-"We build practical open-source applications that help you with every day life"
+"We build practical applications using AI to solve everyday problems."